-4-H FIBER ARTS
+FIBER ARTS

 - 1. Fiber Arts is defined as any method of creating a unique design with fiber, fabric or yarn.
 This may include making fabric (such as weaving crochet, knitting, needlepoint); or when existing fabric is changed into something quite different (such as quilting or embroidery or ethnic art).
 Ethnic Fiber Arts should use a fiber, yarn or fabric to create the design exhibit.
 Non-textile (examples include wood reed, straw, grass, etc.) Baskets/Pieces should be entered in Visual Arts. - 2.
+All garments or articles that are pre-judged must be exhibited at the fair in order for the Exhibitor to receive ribbon or prize money. - 3.
 When articles which are normally worn as a pair are exhibited, both articles must be shown together.
-Fasten articles together securely with yarn. - 3.
+Fasten articles together securely with yarn. - 4.
 Exhibitors are expected to be enrolled in the Fiber Art project in which they are entered.
-When the exhibit is a sewn garment that also includes one or more Fiber Art techniques (i.e. knitting, crochet, needle arts, or patchwork and quilting), the determination of what division (Clothing or Fiber Arts) and class in which to enter will be left with the 4-H participant. - 4.
+When the exhibit is a sewn garment that also includes one or more Fiber Art techniques (i.e. knitting, crochet, needle arts, or patchwork and quilting), the determination of what division (Clothing or Fiber Arts) and class in which to enter will be left with the 4-H participant. - 5.
 All exhibits which need to be hung, MUST have the appropriate sawtooth hanger, rod wire or other mechanism attached in order to be properly displayed.
 If necessary hardware is not attached, it may not be displayed.
 A member may make only four entries in any one class.